Lapitiguana

-Lapitiguana impensa is an extinct giant (1.5 m long) iguanid from Fiji.
-It likely became extinct following the human colonization of Fiji 3000 years ago.
+The Fiji Giant Iguana (Lapitiguana impensa) was a large species (1.5 m long) of iguanid which was endemic to Fiji.
+It became extinct 3000 years ago, presumably as a result of the human colonisation of the islands.

-All extant Fijian iguanas are in the genus Brachylophus, together with an extinct species from Tonga.
-The closest living relatives of the Polynesian iguanas are found in the Americas.
-Its name is derived from the archeological Lapita culture.
+All extant Oceanian iguanas belong to the genus Brachylophus, which also includes a giant extinct species from Tonga.
+The closest living relatives of the South Pacific iguanas are found in America.
+Its name is derived from the neolithic Lapita culture.